 Brittany partnered with the Motorcycle Safety Foundation in 2008 to create a web based campaign, RocktheGear, urging all riders to consider the habitual use of motorcycle safety apparel.
-She received 3 National Agenda for Motorcycle Safety Grants in direct response to her efforts.
+She received three Grants from the National Agenda for Motorcycle Safety in direct response to her efforts.

 Since 2008, Brittany has created a community surrounding her story and the concept of “Surthriving” – a combination of surviving and thriving after a devastating injury, whether physical or mental.
 She has become a household name in the motorcycling community and has amassed many accomplishments over the 13 years since her injuries.